General Personal Data Protection Law

 The General Personal Data Protection Law (Lei Geral de Proteção de Dados Pessoais, or LGPD; Lei 13709/2018), is a statutory law on data protection and privacy in the Federative Republic of Brazil.
 The law's primary aim is to unify 40 different Brazilian laws that regulate the processing of personal data.
 The LGPD contains provisions and requirements related to the processing of personal data of individuals, where the data is of individuals located in Brazil, where the data is collected or processed in Brazil, or where the data is used to offer goods or services to individuals in Brazil.

-The LGPD became law on September 18, 2020 but its enforceability was backdated August 16, 2020.
+The LGPD became law on September 18, 2020, but its enforceability was backdated August 16, 2020.
 Sanctions under the regulation will only be applied from August 1, 2021.

 The national data protection authority responsible for enforcement of the LGPD is the Autoridade Nacional de Proteção de Dados, or ANPD.

 Contents

 The LGPD contains sixty-five articles and defines new legal concepts in Brazilian law, such as personal data and sensitive personal data.
 The law sets out the rights of the subjects of personal data, and under what conditions that data can be collected, processed, stored, and shared.
 It also specifies the obligations of the entity processing that data, and the exceptions to the law.

-In Article 18, the LPGD allows the data subject right to do the following:
+In Article 18, the LGPD allows the data subject right to do the following: